redox-os/book/src/advanced-build.md

 SCCACHE_BUILD=1
 ```

-Sccache will ran automatically in background after first time it ran.
-See [their configuration file](https://github.com/mozilla/sccache/blob/main/docs/Configuration.md) to customize many aspect of it.
-Do note that, when running Podman build while Native `sccache` exist and started, you have to turn it off, because it interferes with `sccache` inside podman and caused port conflicts:
+Sccache will run automatically in the background after the first time it runs.
+See [their configuration file](https://github.com/mozilla/sccache/blob/main/docs/Configuration.md) to customize many aspects of it.
+Do note that, when running Podman build while Native `sccache` exists and is started, you have to turn it off, because it interferes with `sccache` inside podman and causes port conflicts:

 ```
 sccache --stop-server
 ```

-There is a very rare occasion where sccache won't pickup build cache, such as when [platform ABI changed](https://gitlab.redox-os.org/redox-os/bootloader/-/merge_requests/42).
-In this case you have to remove sccache cache (`~/.cache/sccache`) manually.
-This is not a problem with podman build as sccache cache is contained to the podman container.
+There is a very rare occasion where sccache won't pick up build cache, such as when [platform ABI changed](https://gitlab.redox-os.org/redox-os/bootloader/-/merge_requests/42).
+In this case, you have to remove sccache cache (`~/.cache/sccache`) manually.
+This is not a problem with podman build as sccache cache is contained in the podman container.

 ## Creating a Build Environment Shell